makrai/notes/dufter-2005-mBERT-necessary.md

     the model needs to be deep and languages need to share a similar “structure”
   * Artetxe+ (2020): neither a shared vocabulary nor joint pretraining is reqred
   * Conneau+ (2020b)
-    * models across languages can be easily aligned and that a
+    * models across languages can be easily aligned
     * necessary requirement is shared parameters in the top layers
 * We find indications that six elements influence the multilinguality of BERT Figure 1 summarizes our main findings